 But there are a few questions Mueller has not answered yet — and they are perhaps the most important ones, not only because of their legal implications but because of the political fallout that could result from the Russia investigation.

 First, does Trump have any existing business deals with direct financial ties to the Russian government or major Russian figures?
 Did he, as a candidate or as the president, make any undisclosed policy deals with Russia (like pledging to attempt to lift sanctions imposed by the Obama administration)?
 Neither would necessarily be illegal, but any new details that Mueller uncovers could become the subject of news coverage and investigations by congressional Democrats.

 Then, there are the key legal questions.
-Did Trump campaign officials or Trump himself directly encourage or participate in the hacking and other interference efforts by Russian officials during the 2016 campaign?
+Did Trump campaign officials or Trump himself directly encourage the hacking and other interference efforts by Russian officials during the 2016 campaign?
 And has Trump committed any crimes during the Mueller investigation?
 In particular, there has been speculation about possible perjury (if Trump gave inaccurate answers in response to the special counsel’s questions) and obstruction of justice (if the president’s firing of FBI Director James Comey was for the purpose of stopping the Russia investigation, back in its pre-Mueller stages).
 If the answer to either of those questions is “yes,” Trump could be in major legal and political trouble.

 Mueller may never answer any of the questions listed above directly.
 He may decide that, for example, Trump’s potential business holdings in Russia are not relevant to his investigation or are outside the scope of his mandate.
 Or Mueller may believe that he doesn’t have the power to indict a sitting president; that could limit how much future indictments from Mueller (or even a final report) say, especially on whether the president committed perjury or obstructed justice.